iamkanishka/Typescript-Concepts/Readme.md

 32. Static Methods and Static Properties in the Typescript Classes.
 33. Abstract Classes and abstract methods in teh Typescript.
 34. Private Constructors and SingleTom Design Pattern implementation in the Typescript.
+35. Interfaces in Typescript.
+Defeine teh structure of the Object using the Interface.